stuartmaxwell/ha-custom_components/README.md

 Repository for my custom components

 ## MyAsusWRT
 I kept having issues with the asuswrt device tracker, so I hacked away at the code until it worked.
 Sharing this here in case others want to try it too.
+The old asuswrt.py script used several different ways to check the devices, and I found that if I remove all but one of them (the "ip neigh" command) then it would continue to work perfectly.

 ### Instructions
 * Download the [myasuswrt.py](https://github.com/stuartmaxwell/ha-custom_components/blob/master/device_tracker/myasuswrt.py) file into the `custom_components` directory in your config directory.